top of page

 Pesticides are a big problem for bee and human health.
 From widespread aerial applications and drift of pesticides in rural agricultural landscapes to homeowners use of them to save their roses from Japanese beetle outbreaks each summer, we are experiencing significant impacts on our research hives.

-Pollen Atlas
+Pollen Atlas (in progress)

 Pollen and herbarium specimens for different plant taxa in Colorado